August 1, 2025

 Meanwhile, Speech-language pathologists (SLPs) are trained to assess and treat the condition.
 Treatment generally consists of directed exercises that facilitate improved production of specific sounds.
 Therapy typically involves guided exercises that help improve how specific sounds are made.
 With early diagnosis and consistent support, most individuals show significant improvement in their speech clarity.

-Understanding the Signs and Symptoms of Articulation Disorder
+Signs and Symptoms of Articulation Disorder in Children

 Most children learn to make all speech sounds by the age of 5 or 6.
 But children who have trouble speaking clearly after that age may indicate the signs of articulation disorder.
 To determine the certainty, it is important to get your child evaluated by a specialized speech-language pathologist (SLP).